atheeswaran/Scalable-Services/README.md

 # Scalable-Services
+                         ** DOCTOR APPOINTMENT Microservices Applcation** **Prerequisites:**
+**Install Docker:** Make sure you have Docker installed on your system.
+You can download it from the official Docker website.
+**Install Minikube:** Install Minikube to create a local Kubernetes cluster.
+You can find the installation instructions on the Minikube GitHub repository.
+**Install kubectl:** Kubectl is the command-line tool for interacting with your Kubernetes cluster.
+Install it according to the official Kubernetes documentation.

+**Detailed Steps:**

 1. Create a Microservices based application with at least 3 microservices.
 Each service should be maintained as a separate code repository so that it can be developed, deployed, and tested independently.